-- The light stream consists of C4 and fractions with boiling points below 204 °C. This stream goes to the gasoline pool; - The medium stream boils above the gasoline cut temperature and goes to the ULSD pool; - The heavy stream goes to the heating fuel oil pool.
+- The light stream consists of C4 and fractions with boiling points below 204 °C. This stream goes to the gasoline and sometimes jet fuel; - The medium stream boils above the gasoline cut temperature and goes to the ULSD pool; - The heavy stream goes to the heating fuel oil pool.